vmware-tanzu/community-edition/docs/site/content/docs/latest/register_tmc.md

    1. Obtain a Tanzu Mission Control registration URL by following the steps in [Register a Management Cluster with Tanzu Mission Control](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-EB507AAF-5F4F-400F-9623-BA611233E0BD.html).

    1. If you are deploying a new management cluster, you can add the registration URL in the Installer Interface or by using the Tanzu CLI.
     - **Installer Interface**: Copy and paste the URL you obtained from Tanzu Mission Control into the **Registration URL** field of the **Register with Tanzu Mission Control** configuration pane.
-For more information, see [Deploy Management Clusters with the Installer Interface](deploy-ui.md).
     - **Tanzu CLI**: Copy and paste the URL you obtained from Tanzu Mission Control into the <code>TMC-REGISTRATION-URL</code> configuration variable in your management cluster's configuration file.
 This configuration is applied when you run `tanzu management-cluster create`.
-For more information, see [Deploy Management Clusters from a Configuration File](deploy-cli.md).

-   1. If you want to register an already deployed Tanzu Kubernetes Grid management cluster, you can use one of the following commands:
+   1. If you want to register a previously deployed  management cluster, you can use one of the following commands:

     ```sh
     tanzu management-cluster register --tmc-registration-url "TMC-REGISTRATION-URL"